 If you will be switching brands, please do so gradually.
 Add the new food in small amounts to his existing food at each meal.
 Gradually increase the ratio of new to old, until he’s switched over.
 It should take about a week until he’s only eating the new food.

-Unfortunately many people misunderstand that a “treat” is just that – something to reward good behaviour, a little “something” after a walk.
+Unfortunately many people misunderstand that a “treat” is just that – something to reward good behaviour, a little “something” after a walk or for a successful training session.
 It is not a meal!!

 Let your vet know what treats you’re feeding him, and he will either recommend just reducing the amounts given, or switching to a lower calorie, better quality brand.

 You could use part of your dog’s meal, or buy good quality treats and give them sparingly.

 Vegetables like raw carrot to munch on, cooked sweet potatoes, squash or raw apple can also be used as treats.
 Ask your vet if there are any fruits or vegetables not suitable for your dog.

 There are thousands of recipes online to make your own dog treats.
 You’ll know exactly what ingredients go in them, giving you better control over what your dog is eating.

 We know exercise is another piece to the whole weight loss plan, but depending on the condition of your dog, the type, length, and frequency of exercise will differ.
 Your vet will advise which form is safest.

 Perhaps your dog would benefit from short walks, 2-3 times a day.
 If you live in a particularly hot climate, or when walking during the summer months, stick to earlier and later in the day.